itdc/fourstead/README.md

     vendor\bin\fourstead make

-Next, run the `vagrant up` command in your terminal and access your project at `http://fourstead.app` in your browser.
-Remember, you will still need to add an `/etc/hosts` file entry for `fourstead.app` or the domain of your choice.
+Next, run the `vagrant up` command in your terminal and access your project at `http://fourstead.dev` in your browser.
+Remember, you will still need to add an `/etc/hosts` file entry for `fourstead.dev` or the domain of your choice.

 ## [Daily Usage](#daily-usage)